zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 All you need right now is the ability to bring up a clean instance of Ubuntu 14.04.
 Your node should not be your workstation.
 Be sure that:

 * it has a public IP address.
-* it can be opened to public Internet traffic on ports 22 and 80.
+* it can be opened to Internet traffic on ports 22 and 80.
 * it meets the [system requirements](https://docs.chef.io/chef_system_requirements.html#chef-client) for running `chef-client`.
 * you have root or `sudo` access.